skamal16/Mobile-Trainer-Board/README.md

 educated me in being better at Object Oriented Programming and how to improve upon my current project.

+At the moment I have uploaded the project folder as is from NetBeans, as I can't seem to figure out how to build the project properly.
+When I build it, it doesn't work properly.
+I would like to learn to make it into a jar file or exe file.

+Another problem is my project is not flexible for different screen sizes.
+My screen while I was working on the project is 1920, 1080.
+It should run fine on those screen sizes.
+I need to make it so that it can work on different screen sizes.

 Currently I am looking for a proper way to resize images in Java.
 The last time I tried a method I found online, it had a bug in it that the image corners would crop out when I would zoom in our out.